fibo/slackpkg-templates/README.md

 # Motivation

 Slackware is great!
-Vanilla philosophy always wins. using slackpkg templates features to manage dependencies could save a lot of time when installing software.
+Vanilla philosophy always wins.

+Using [slackpkg](http://www.slackpkg.org/) templates features to manage dependencies could save a lot of time when installing software.

 # Installation